 The reason I say that is because it comes down to your service or your product which are both physical phenomena.

-Both a service or a product is about rewarding you in a material or experiential way.
+Both a service and a product are about rewarding you in a material or experiential way.
 Both material and experiential are a part of this physical world.

 What does this mean?

-The best a product or a service can do is just that give you pleasure for the time being or take away pain for the time being.
+The best a product or a service can do is just to give you pleasure for the time being or take away pain for the time being.